Diaper rash information (DIAPER RASH)

-Diaper rash is a problem that develops in the skin as a result of rubbing the diaper.
-Skin contact with the chemicals that are present in the baby’s needs and remaining moist skin over time.
+Diaper rash is a problem that develops as a result of the diaper rubbing against the skin.
+Skin contact with the chemicals contained in the baby’s needs and remaining moist skin over time.

-Diaper rash is usually accompanied by symptoms such as reddish skin that looks bruised and sore and usually looks skinny.
+Diaper rash is usually accompanied by symptoms such as reddish skin that looks bruised and sore, and usually looks thin.

-In cases of severe diaper rash, the skin may blister or peel and leave behind injured areas that can bleed or leak.
+With severe diaper rash, the skin may blister or peel off, leaving bruised areas that may bleed or leak.

-While diaper rash is not pleasant at all, the diaper rash itself does not indicate a serious health problem.
+While diaper rash is not at all pleasant, diaper rash itself does not indicate a serious health problem.

 Causes of diaper rash:

-Wet and dirty diaper which stays for long
+Wet and dirty diaper that stays for a long time

 Always rub the skin with a diaper

-In most infants with diaper rash, the inflorescence may appear to worsen after the baby begins to consume solid food because the infant’s stool composition changes.
+In most infants with diaper rash, the inflorescence appears to worsen after the baby starts eating solid foods because of changes in the infant’s stool composition.

-The infected area should be maintained and the baby should not be in contact with the baby’s needs.
+The infected area should be preserved, and the baby should not come into contact with the baby’s needs.

-Rinse thoroughly with warm water and a soft cloth and make sure to dry thoroughly.
+Rinse thoroughly with warm water and a soft cloth and dry thoroughly.